awslabs/kinesis-aggregation/node/README.md

 }
 ```

-When you receive a Kinesis Record in your consumer application, you will extract the User Records using deaggregation methods in the kpl-agg module:
+When you receive a Kinesis Record in your consumer application, you will extract the User Records using deaggregation methods in the `aws-kpl-agg` module:

 ### Synchronous